rillian/2019-gsoc/2019-gsoc-cdli.md

 - Stand up an instance of the Scaife Viewer.
   - Build familiarity with features and tools the converter should support.
   - Lets us iterate quickly and simplifies user testing and review.
+  - Add the sciafe containers to the cdli deployment?
 - Document tools and schema mapping.
 - Package results to support reuse.
-- Investigate implementing the CTS api as a web service.
-  - Hyperlink directly to resources on the main CDLI site.
+- Add image support to the Scaife viewer
+  - Scaife is text-only at the moment.
+  - It's great to compare with images and drawings of primary sources.
+  - CDLI has lots of those; see if we can hook them up as another layer.
+  - Supports better integration of the visual ml results.
 - Investigate inclusion of CoNLL annotation layers.
   - Does it make sense to define a TEI div class for these?
   - Can scaife do anything useful with them?
 Could it?
   - Would adding direct support to scaife for CoNLL or RDF be better?
+- Investigate implementing the CTS api as a web service.
+  - Hyperlink directly to resources on the main CDLI site.
 - Maybe produce an alternate CDLI export repo with TEI versions suitable for import.
   - Similar to the list Perseus uses.